topo-gps/topo-gps-manual/en/waypoints/searching_waypoints.rst

 - *Most recently updated on top*: The waypoints are sorted according to the time at which they were last changed, the waypoint that was changed most recently is on top.
 - *Least recently updated on top*: The waypoints are sorted according to the time at which they were last changed, the waypoint that was changed the longest ago is on top.
 - *Alphabetically*: The waypoints are sorted in alphabetical order.
+- *Reverse alphabetically*: The waypoints are sorted in reversed alphabetical order.

 .. figure:: ../_static/waypoint-search2.png
    :height: 568px